 How to Accurately Classify a Log in your SaaS application?

 Following my previous blog post on Audit Logs for SaaS Enterprise Customers, I’ve received a bunch of questions on what’s the difference between Audit Logs and other types of Logs you would typically encounter while developing a SaaS application.
+SaaS log monitoring has come a long way in recent years.

 3 Types of Logs in a SaaS Application